Bust1n/luksmount/README.md

 # luksmount
-Bash scripts automating mounting a luks encrypted device
+Bash scripts to automate mounting a luks encrypted devices